 Licences will be issued on three-year terms.
 The expected start date for the new online casino licences is 1 December 2026, so things are moving quite quickly – and it won’t be long before it all becomes a reality for Kiwi players.

 As for advertising, van Velden has taken a pretty firm line.
 The bill increases penalties for promoting illegal online gambling from $10,000 to $300,000.
-Only licensed operators will be permitted to advertise, and even then, their promotions will be subject to strict form and content restrictions.

 A total ban on online casino advertising will begin on 1 May 2026, when the legislation formally takes effect, and this gives unlicensed operators a clear deadline.
 Any operators without a valid licence will be prohibited from operating in New Zealand after 31 December 2026, while existing operators can continue until that date, provided they apply for a licence by 1 July 2026.